What models have a CVT transmission?

 Benefits of CVT Transmissions

-- Improved Fuel Efficiency: CVTs can optimize engine performance, leading to better fuel economy.
+- Improved Fuel Efficiency - CVTs can keep the engine operating at its most efficient rpm range, leading to better fuel economy compared to traditional automatics.

 Are there any Nissans without CVT?